dnolter959/longdrop2/README.md

 ld = longdrop(MAR_model, time_var, idx_of_coef_of_interest, K, M)
 ```

+In this setting a user has a dataset called `data`.

+- They first fit a MAR model using the `lmer` function from the `lme4`
+  package
+- Then they specify:
+  - The time variable,
+  - The index of the coefficient of interest (in this case it is 4
+    because the user is interested in the coefficient on the interaction
+    term)
+  - A set, K, of k values to test
+  - M, the number of random samples imputed)

+The `longdrop` function returns a `hash` object with inferential results
+for each value of k (point estimate, 95% CI, standard errors, p-value)

 If the user calls `plot` on the longdrop object, they can see a plot of
 the effect size of interest and associated confidence intervals for each